 - Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
 Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
 A manuscript should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Manuscripts should follow the submission guidelines of the journal.

-- Multiple, Redundant, or Concurrent Publications: The Author should not in general submit the same manuscript to more than one journal concurrently.
-It is also expected that the author will not publish redundant manuscripts or manuscripts describing same research in more than one journal.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+- Multiple, Redundant, or Concurrent Publications: The Author should not in general, submit the same manuscript to more than one journal concurrently.
+The author is also expected not to publish redundant manuscripts or manuscripts describing the same research in more than one journal.
+Submitting the same manuscript to multiple journals concurrently constitutes unacceptable publishing behavior.
 Multiple publications arising from a single research project should be clearly identified as such and the primary publication should be referenced

 - Acknowledgment of Sources: Authors should acknowledge all sources of data used in the research and cite publications that have been influential in determining the nature of the reported work.
 Proper acknowledgment of the work of others must always be given.

 - Authorship of the Paper: The authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting.
-Authorship should be limited to those who have made a significant contribution to conception, design, execution or interpretation of the reported study.
-Others who have made the significant contribution must be listed as co-authors.
+Authorship should be limited to those who have contributed significantly to the conception, design, execution or interpretation of the reported study.
+Others who have made a significant contribution must be listed as co-authors.
 In cases where major contributors are listed as authors while those who made less substantial, or purely technical, contributions to the research or to the publication are listed in an acknowledgment section.
 Authors also ensure that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.